20 last-minute gifts that will arrive in time for Father's Day | CNN Underscored

 W&P Craft Cocktail Kit (starting at $18.14; amazon.com)

-Get the jet-setting dad this carry-on friendly kit to make delicious cocktails on the go.
-With options including Bloody Mary, Old Fashioned and Moscow Mule, you can tailor your order to your dad’s taste.
+Get the jet-setting dad this carry-on-friendly kit to make delicious cocktails on the go.
+With options including Bloody Mary, Old-Fashioned and Moscow Mule, you can tailor your order to your dad’s taste.

 Rocketbook Smart Reusable Notebook ($24.49, originally $34; amazon.com)

-Perfect for the dad who’s full of great ideas, this smart notebook makes it easy to upload handwritten notes to the Cloud and also wipes clean with a damp cloth for reuse.
+Perfect for the dad who’s full of great ideas, this smart notebook makes it easy to upload handwritten notes to the cloud and also wipes clean with a damp cloth for reuse.

 Great Northern Popcorn Company Stovetop Spinner ($25.29, originally $41.95; amazon.com)